© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Mary's Guild Hall (John O'Gaunt's Stables) is a scheduled monument protected by Historic England under reference 1005035.
 View the official record →

-St Mary's Guild Hall is a building of medieval origin located in Lincolnshire, England.
+St Mary's Guild Hall, also known as John O'Gaunt's Stables, is a late medieval building located in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005035.

 St Mary's Guild Hall (John O'Gaunt's Stables) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005035.